List of equipment of the Australian Army: Watercraft

-The LC-M and LMV-A were to enter service from 2026.
-The Defence Strategic Review released in April 2023 recommended that the acquisition of the LC-M, the LMV-A and the LC-H be accelerated and expanded.
+Under LAND 8710, the Army will replace its fleet of LCM-8s and LARC-Vs and also acquire two new types of watercraft.
+Two of the types: the Landing Craft – Medium (LC-M) which will replace the LCM-8, and the Littoral Manoeuvre Vessel – Amphibious (LMV-A) which will replace the LARC-V, were to enter service from 2026.
+The Defence Strategic Review released in April 2023 recommended that the acquisition of three of the types: the LC-M, the LMV-A, and the Landing Craft - Heavy (LC-H), be accelerated and expanded.